-including the triple interaction of sector (NACE two-digit) by time by county yields similar results as to relying on only the interaction of sector (NACE two-digit) by time.
+From column (2) we see that allowing for geographical variation, over and above sector time variation, in the workers' outside option does not change the results quantitatively.
+Specifically, including the triple interaction of sector (NACE two-digit) by time by county yields similar results as to relying on only the interaction of sector (NACE two-digit) by time.
 Note that the number of observations falls a bit when also allowing for geographical variation in the reservation wage since we loose firms with multi-county activity in this version of the regression.

-In column (3) we show that dropping years affected by the financial crisis (2008-2011) yields very similar results, quantitatively.
+In column (3) we show that dropping years affected by the financial crisis (2008-2011) yields similar, but somewhat stronger results, quantitatively.